 If you end up there in the May, then the Chelsea Flower Show is amazing to see.

 I hope this info is helpful.
-Have a great time on your trip! over 6 years ago
+Have a great time on your trip! almost 7 years ago

 Stonehenge is wonderful, as is Avebury, but this is not close to London and will require a good day trip out.